Assignment 7: System Monitor with Interrupts

 • used an interrupt-safe data structure to correctly share data across regular and interrupt code.

-This work completes the transformation of your Mango Pi into a standalone computer, ready to be extended and improved in your final project.
+You have transformed your Mango Pi into a standalone computer, ready to be extended and improved in your final project.
 Way to go!

 Get starter files